 Connectivity ports are the interface through which the laptop communicates with other hardware.
 Having a variety of connectivity Ports is good as it will allow connecting different types of hardware.

-Most of the high-end laptops are now coming with only USB Type C Port.
-The reason is USB Type C is a kind of universal port that can be used for charging, data transfer and even connecting to a display too.
+Most high-end laptops are now coming with only a USB Type C Port.
+USB Type C is a universal port that can be used for charging, data transfer, and even connecting to a display.

 11. Battery Backup

 Battery backup is also an important factor while buying a laptop.
-Frequent charging of a laptop is a big pain especially when you are buying the laptop for greater portability.
-You don’t like your laptop to run out of battery while doing an important job.
+Frequent charging of a computer is immense pain, especially when purchasing the computer for greater portability.
+You don’t like your computer to run out of battery while doing an important job.
 Right?

 In general, having 8-10 hours battery backup is considered good.
 However, don’t go by what manufacturers say.
 Read user reviews to get real-time battery backup and then only choose the laptop.